miroi/open-collection/theoretical_chemistry/software/ase/runs/adsorption_study/readme.rst

 https://wiki.fysik.dtu.dk/ase/tutorials/db/db.html

-In this tutorial we will adsorb C, N and O on 7 different FCC(111) surfaces with 1, 2 and 3 layers and we will use database files to store the results.
+In this tutorial we will adsorb C, N and O atoms on 7 different FCC(111) surfaces, consisting of 1, 2 and 3 layers.
+We will also use database files to store the results.

 equilibrium bulk FCC
 ~~~~~~~~~~~~~~~~~~~~
-First, we calculate the equilibrium bulk FCC lattice constants for the seven elements where the EMT potential works well:
+First, we calculate the equilibrium bulk FCC lattice constants for the seven elements, where the EMT potential works well:

 python3 bulk.py
 Al fcc crystal energy: -0.004882682308843922